By Brooke Tevlin

 About Brooke Tevlin

-Brooke Tevlin is the associate director of College Guidance at University School of Milwaukee.
+Brooke Tevlin is the former director of College Guidance at University School of Milwaukee.
 She holds a master’s in education administration and social studies education from Rutgers University Graduate School of Education, and a bachelor’s in political science from Trinity University.

-• Featured
+- Featured